Laravel-Backpack/docs/4.1/crud-fields.md

     'label' => 'Description',
     'type'  => 'summernote',
     'options' => [],
-    //'escaped' => true, optionaly escape the contents of the editor ],
+],

 // the summernote field works with the default configuration options but allow developer to configure to his needs